Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 -

-DeathsJapan has a very strong overall score, driven by its generous financial response and a reliance on facts, although its public health policy is slightly below the median.
+DeathsJapan has a strong overall score, driven by its generous financial response and a reliance on facts, although its public health policy is very weak.

 -

-DeathsNew Zealand has had very strong policy, particularly its reliance on science and facts, and its very strong financial response.
+DeathsNew Zealand has had very strong policy, particularly with regard to its reliance on science and facts and its relatively strong financial response.

 -